BibhuLamichhane/Augmented-Reality-Notebook/README.md

 # Air-Drawing

-### My attempt on augmented reality with air drawing.
+### My attempt on augmented reality with air writing.

 # How this works